facebook/react/docs/docs/react-without-jsx.md

                 document.getElementById('root'));
 ```

-But in general it's nicer to use JSX, so that the mapping between React elements and DOM elements is straightforward.
+If you use this shorthand form for `React.createElement`, it can be almost as convenient to use React without JSX.